-A form of sizing wherein an image's size is computed based on a combination of a frame size, the image's original size and a given width or height.
+A form of sizing wherein the image size is computed based on a combination of the available size, the image's original size and a given width or height.

 This form of sizing tries to preserve image aspect ratio and can be used with both fixed sizing and dynamic sizing.